Northwest Zone Fishing

 MID COAST LAKES

-Fishing for cutthroat should be fair.
-Sea-run cutthroat are making there way through tidal areas and into the river.
+Fishing for cutthroat should be fair to good.
+Sea-run cutthroat are making their way through tidal areas and into the river.
 Use light gear in the clear water.
 Some Chinook are available in tidewater areas below Hwy 101.
 Bobber and bait will work best in areas the fish hold up.

-NESTUCCA RIVER AND THREE RIVERS: steelhead, Chinook, cutthroat
+NESTUCCA RIVER AND THREE RIVERS: steelhead, Chinook, cutthroat, coho

 |Fishing on the Siletz River